-I learned quite early in my career that building high-performing teams is something that can be easily achieved by managers who promote creativity, share ownership, and encourage the team to share ideas freely.
-By behaving this way, they can build a motivated team that will go the extra mile.
+IT managers can build high-performing dev teams by promoting creativity, sharing ownership, and encouraging the team to share ideas freely.
+By behaving this way and using low-code to make dev faster and easier while reducing repetition and grunt work, they can build a motivated team that will go the extra mile.

 Characteristics of High Performing Teams

 So, what is a high-performing team?
 High-performing teams are teams where all members are deeply committed to achieving the same goals and, as a consequence of that, deliver superior business results.
 One of the greatest things about these teams is that they usually show greater degrees of employee satisfaction and customer retention.

 Some of the characteristics of high performing teams include:

 - Shared vision: All team members focus on achieving the same end-goal.

 - Team trust: The team exhibits strong teamwork and mutual respect for each other.

 - Identifiable roles: Every member knows exactly where their team fits in the broader business context, and what is expected of each individual.